On Clarity in Performance Reporting

 Reporting answers: How did we perform?

-Performance management answers: What will we do about it – and how will we know whether it worked?
+Performance management answers: What will we do about it – and how will we know whether it worked next cycle?

 In practice, the second question is frequently left implicit.

-The design cycle typically defines measures, cadence, and audiences.
+The design layer typically defines measures, cadence, and audiences.

 But it rarely defines: